Penumbra (UM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Penumbra Historical Price

-According to the latest data gathered on Penumbra live price page, the current price of Penumbra is 0.313944USD.
-The circulating supply of Penumbra(UM) is 36.03M UM , giving it a market capitalization of $11.31M.
+According to the latest data gathered on Penumbra live price page, the current price of Penumbra is 0.469063USD.
+The circulating supply of Penumbra(UM) is 36.03M UM , giving it a market capitalization of $16.90M.

 The Penumbra Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.